ghgemmer/yotagrabber/output/Readme.txt

 last 14 days which contain added VINs, modified contents of existing VINs, or removed VINs between runs of the inventory collection over that time period.

+All files are read only view on my google drive.
+Thus if you wish to do filtering, etc you need to either download the file and open it,  or click on the file's More Actions --> Open With --> Excel Desktop.

 Folder updates typically show up each day around 5am CDT, although once a week it might not show up until 1pm.
 Each model's current inventory is placed in a <model>.csv file.
 A raw  (filename <model>_Lastraw.parquet) python pandas parquet file is also created which is the raw inventory obtained from the Toyota website for the model